raysas/epidemic-data-analysis/README.md

 wc -l data/covid.csv
 # 61901 covid.csv
 ```
 _the 1 is for the extra header file: same as the json data taken in mongodb_

+> we will check if the datasets are different later on after processing

 ```bash
 hdfs dfs -put data/covid.csv covid.csv